 If web styling technologies were human languages...

-CSS would be Spanish
+would be

 The CSS3 logo sighs as someone off-panel says in a broken Spanish: "Dounde eshta lai bibliouteika?"